MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ## Return to your app at the end of a call

-An additional "returnto" field can be included to have Remote Assist return to your application when a call ends.
+An additional "returnto" field can be included to have Dynamics 365 Remote Assist return to your application when a call ends.
 This enables users to both start and end their experience in your app without having to manually switch between them.

 To support the "returnto" field, you need to register your app with a custom URI (see [Register an app with a custom URI](<https://docs.microsoft.com/en-us/windows/uwp/launch-resume/handle-uri-activation#step-1-specify-the-extension-point-in-the-package-manifest>)).